wasp-lang/wasp/web/docs/database/operations/queries.md

 </small>

-Wasp Queries and their implementations don't need to (but can) have the same name.
-We'll keep the names identical to avoid confusion.
+The names of Wasp Queries and their implementations don't need to match, but we'll keep them the same to avoid confusion.

 :::info
 You might have noticed that we told Wasp to import Query implementations that don't yet exist.
 Don't worry about that for now.
 We'll write the implementations imported from `queries.{js,ts}` in the next section.